AbdelrahmanElsheikh965/The-C-plus-plus/README.md

 what do you think about C++ ?!
 A Highly recommended fast language and I think it's the best for competitive programming.

+of course there are some other languages i.e. Python, Js or java but this is the most suitable one in this kind of situations

 ## General Good Practices 💪✅